-• Lessees must recognize lease liabilities and intangible right-to-use lease assets in their financial statements.

-• Lessors must recognize lease receivables and deferred inflows of resources inn their financial statements.
+- Lessees must recognize lease liabilities and intangible right of use (ROU) lease assets on their statements. - Lessors must recognize lease receivables and deferred inflows of resources on their financial statements.

 When does GASB 87 go into effect?

 In response to the impact of the COVID-19 pandemic, the GASB issued Statement No.95, Postponement of the Effective Dates of Certain Authoritative Guidance, which delayed the GASB 87 effective date by 18 months.